goji vegan hotel Rhodes

 Lindos Town and Acropolis.

 You can reach Lindos by road or a boat tour.
-It takes about an hour to get there by bus from the other side of the island.
-Public buses go every now and then from Rhodes Town bus station to Lindos.
+Public buses go from Rhodes Town bus station to Lindos.
 Tour buses can take you from a pickup point and back in a few hours and typically cost 15 EUR per person.
 If you have a rental car – there are free parking lots before the town and Lindos beach.
+It’s only a 15-20 minute walk through the town and up the stairs to the acropolis.

 Seven springs (Epta Piges) is another popular spot.
 Tour buses usually do day trips to Lindos and Seven Springs together.
 You can check out the Seven springs as well, by car on the way or after Lindos.
 We decided to skip this one as it didn’t fit into our schedule.